FreeFem/FreeFem-doc/docs/documentation/chapter11.md

 __Creating Library of SuperLU_DIST interface for FreeFem++:__

 The FreeFem++ interface to SuperLU_DIST for real (resp. complex) arithmetics is given in file real_SuperLU_DIST_FreeFem.cpp (resp. complex_SuperLU_DIST_FreeFem.cpp).
 These files are in the directory src/solver/.
 These interfaces are compatible with the release 3.2.1 of SuperLU_DIST.
 To use SuperLU_DIST in FreeFem++, we need libraries corresponding to these interfaces.
 A description to obtain these libraries is given in the file README_COMPILE in the directory src/solver of FreeFem++.
 We recall here the procedure.
 Go to the directory src/solver in FreeFem++ package.
 Edit the file makefile-sparsesolver.inc in your system : comment Section 1, comment line corresponding to libraries BLAS, Metis, ParMetis in Section 2 and comment in Section 3 the paragraph corresponding to SuperLU_DIST solver.
-And just type __make rsludist__ (resp. __make csludist__) in the terminal to obtain the dynamic library of interface for real (resp. complex) arithmetics.
+And just type `:::bash make rsludist` (resp. `:::bash make csludist`) in the terminal to obtain the dynamic library of interface for real (resp. complex) arithmetics.

 Now we give a short description of SuperLU_DIST parameters before describing the method to call SuperLU_DIST in FreeFem++.